Illustration from USGS.

-Is the study of the lithosphere, the outer portion of the earth consisting of the crust and part of the upper mantle.
+Plate tectonics is the study of the lithosphere, the outer portion of the Earth consisting of the crust and part of the upper mantle.
 The lithosphere is divided into about a dozen large plates which move and interact with one another to create earthquakes, mountain ranges, volcanic activity, ocean trenches and many other features.
-Continents and ocean basis are moved and changed in shape as a result of these plate movements.
+Continents and ocean basins are moved and changed in shape as a result of these plate movements.

-The sequence of maps at right show how a large supercontinent, known as Pangaea was fragmented into several pieces, each being part of a mobile plate of the lithosphere.
+The sequence of maps on this page shows how a large supercontinent known as Pangaea was fragmented into several pieces, each being part of a mobile plate of the lithosphere.
 These pieces were to become Earth's current continents.
-The time sequence show through the maps traces the paths of the continents to their current positions.
+The time sequence shown through the maps traces the paths of the continents to their current positions.